Monday, 17 August 2026 MUMBAI EDITION LIVE

 Andheri: the practical middle ground

-If South Mumbai is about romance and history, Andheri is about convenience.
-It sits in the western suburbs, close to the airport, well connected by the local train (both Western and Harbour lines) and the Metro, and packed with mid-range and budget hotels that cater to business travellers and families.
+If South Mumbai is about romance and history, Andheri is about getting things done.
+It sits in the western suburbs, close to the airport, superbly connected by the local train (both the Western and Harbour lines) and the Metro, and packed with the kind of mid-range and budget hotels built for business travellers and visiting families.
+It is not pretty, but it is efficient, and for many trips that is the more valuable quality.

 What to expect

-Andheri East, near the airport and the MIDC/SEEPZ business areas, has the biggest concentration of clean, no-nonsense budget and mid-budget hotels — the kind with reliable AC, a lift, room service and a proper front desk.
-Andheri West is livelier, closer to cafes, cinemas and the nightlife of the western suburbs.
+Andheri East, near the airport and the MIDC and SEEPZ business areas, has the biggest concentration of clean, no-nonsense budget and mid-budget hotels — the sort with reliable AC, a working lift, room service and a proper 24-hour front desk.
+Andheri West is livelier and more social, closer to cafes, cinemas and the nightlife of the western suburbs, and a shorter hop to the beach at Versova.
+Our full Andheri neighbourhood guide breaks down the east-west split in more detail.

 Getting there and getting around

-Andheri station is a key interchange — Western Railway, the Harbour line and the Metro all meet here, which makes it a superb base for exploring both the suburbs and heading south.
-The airport is a short cab ride away.
-Use app cabs or autos for short hops; autos are allowed in the suburbs (they aren’t in South Mumbai).
+Andheri station is one of the city’s key interchanges — Western Railway, the Harbour line and the Metro all meet here — which makes it a superb base for exploring both the suburbs and heading south into town.
+Learning the local train even a little transforms your trip: it is faster than any cab at rush hour and costs a fraction as much.
+The airport is a short ride away.
+Use app cabs or autos for shorter hops; autos are allowed throughout the suburbs, which keeps local travel cheap.
+For the bigger picture, our guide to getting around Mumbai is worth a read before you arrive.

 Tips